Antique mahogany bookcase in Edwardian style

 Low and deep mahogany Edwardian-style shelf with a shaped top above 2 fixed shelves flanked by cane pilasters, all standing on a plinth.
 This antique shelf has been restored and is ready to be placed in your home.
 Year 1900

-Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style prevailed.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but we can highlight a few of the most important.
+Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
+Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
 Everything was influenced by Napoleon’s reign.
-This period is characterized by significant similarities and references to Roman and Greek ornamentation.
+This period emphasized strong similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Antique products in Rococo and Louis XV styles are particularly interesting and worth noting.
-Next is Baroque, a term derived from the Portuguese ‘barocco’—meaning an irregularly developed pearl.
-These were highly ornate, luxurious pieces designed to shine with splendor and play a significant role in opulence.
-Selectively used materials were employed to emphasize the grandeur of these items.
+Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style has influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style has influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-During this period, mythology and ancient times were also of interest, so supports and legs often took animal forms.
+Renaissance furniture was quite heavy and robust, often using brown stains, cornices, sturdy plinths, and relief decorations.
+These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+During this period, mythology and ancient themes were also popular, so supports and legs often took animal forms.

 Lion’s paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands recreate such furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, and each style had its unique character.
+Currently, many global brands recreate such furniture, inspired by Italian and French artisans.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
 This is especially crucial when searching for a luxurious antique that suits your interior.

 Attributes / Details